cysouw/diathesis/text/c03_prepositions.md

 ### Adnominal prepositional phrases

 Prepositional phrases can of course also be used adnominally, i.e. they specify another noun phrase.
 In such situations they are of course not governed by the verb.
-In some cases there is even potential ambiguity between a governed and an adnominal prepositional phrase [@Next a,b].
+In some cases there is even potential ambiguity between a governed and an adnominal prepositional phrase [@next a,b].

 :::ex
 a.
 Gerade knabbert [der Hund] an der Leine.